Dennis-Wright/Dennis-Wright-Python-Projects/2026/The File Shredda/README.md

 A simple command-line file shredder I made to permanently delete files.
 It overwrites the file a few times, renames it a bunch of times, and then deletes it.
 Pretty much makes it hard to recover stuff, but still kinda basic.
+This was my first time experimenting with argparse instead of input.

 ## ✨ Features